HeroicKatora/xtest-data/Readme.md

   connection, fetch data from the source repository.
 If _not_ set then it will print a plan of what it intended to do and which files it would request (as git pathspecs) from which commit, and then panic.
+* `CARGO_XTEST_VCS_INFO`: Path to a file with version control information as json, equivalent in structure to cargo's generated VCS information.
+This will force xtest into VCS mode, where resources are replaced with data from the pack object(s).
+Can be used to either force crates to supply internal vcs information or to supplement such information.
+For example, packages generated with `cargo package --allow-dirty` will not include such a file, and this can be used to override with a forced selection.

 ## How it works